L source

 Visualisation of the four-document hypothesis.
 "L" is the term for material unique to the Gospel of Luke.

 In textual criticism of the New Testament, the L source is a hypothetical oral or textual tradition which the author of Luke–Acts may have used when composing the Gospel of Luke.
+Support for a distinct L source has largely faded in modern scholarship.

 Composition

 The question of how to explain the similarities among the Gospels Matthew, Mark, and Luke is known as the synoptic problem.
 The hypothetical L source fits a contemporary solution in which Mark was the first gospel and Q was a written source for both Matthew and Luke.
 According to the four-document hypothesis, the author combined Mark, the Q source, and L to produce his gospel.
 The material in L, like that in M, probably comes from the oral tradition.
 I. Howard Marshall (1994) stated: "Luke rightly regarded these sources as reliable".

 James R. Edwards (2009) equated the L source with the Hebrew Gospel referred to by patristic authors.
 His thesis has not been accepted by other scholars.